microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 the issuer of an undo cannot in principle know about all the interim changes that be may be sequenced between the original change and the undo.
 This means that either...
+ * Peers only accepts inverses with a reference sequence number that matches the tip of the history, thereby forcing the client issuing the undo to resend an updated inverse.
+ * Peers accept an outdated undo and attempt to apply it nonetheless.
  * Peers must be able to further rebase whatever inverse change is sent over the wire.
-* Peers only accepts inverses with a reference sequence number that matches the tip of the history, thereby forcing the client issuing the undo to re-try.
+   * Requires peers to preserve repair data for edits that are within both the collab window and the undo window (i.e., within whichever window is shorter).
+   This must be the repair data for the most rebased version of the edit.
+   This may need to include repair data for concurrent edits applied after (e.g., an insert or move into the subtree being deleted by any edit being undone)

 ### Ideas